WenqingXie20581/Desk13/README.md

 ![201610241720298258](images/README/thank.gif)

-A big thank you to everyone whose code and libraries we used during this project, referenced above.
-We are also incredibly thankful for the support and guidance of our lecturers: Stuart Gray, Tom Bale, Pete Bennett, and Marcile Wac.
+A big thanks to people whose contents and libraries contribute to this project.
+We are also incredibly thankful for the support and guidance of our lecturers: Stuart Gray, Tom Bale, Pete Bennett, and Marceli Wac.
 We have learn so much from them, and are excited to implement the skills that they have taught us in our future careers.